-I'm writing a new book, inspired by the stories and lessons shared by the people I've interviewed in my podcast series called “My Favorite Mistake“
+I've written a new book!
+It's inspired by the stories and lessons shared by the people I've interviewed in my podcast series “My Favorite Mistake.”

 “At last!
 A book about errors, flubs, and screwups that pushes beyond platitudes and actually shows how to enlist our mistakes as engines of learning, growth, and progress.
 Dive into The Mistakes That Make Us and discover the secrets to nurturing a psychologically safe environment that encourages the small experiments that lead to big breakthroughs.”Daniel H. Pink, #1 New York Times bestselling author of DRIVE, WHEN, and THE POWER OF REGRET

 If you'd like to receive occasional updates about the project, including notification when the book is available for purchase, please fill out this form.
 The book description can be found beneath the form.